-I live and work in the United States, what is my state doing in response to COVID-19?
+What is my country or state doing in response to COVID-19?

 Local, county, and state government bodies have taken various actions in response to the pandemic.
 We recommend connecting with local offices and officials to ask you specific questions.